Posted on 13 June 2018

 Married at 16 to Aethelred, Lord of Mercia, Aethelflaed gained her own position of power.
 Wessex had a tradition that the king’s wife could not be called a queen nor could she take an active role in the royal court.
 However, Mercia had a stronger tradition of women taking part in the life of court and administration.
-Therefore, at the royal court of Mercia, Aethelflaed’s talents for leadership shined.
+Therefore, at the royal court of Mercia, Aethelflaed’s talents for leadership were allowed to shine.

 When her father Alfred died in 899, the uneasy peace between the Saxons and the Vikings hung in the balance.
 At the same time, Aethelred, Lord of Mercia, declined in health and so rose the influence of Aethelflaed.